KP-90/fakebook/README.md

 6. Fix timestamps to not be ugly - done
 7. Posts should show up on user profiles - done
 8. Pending friends list has some bugs - done(I think)

+error adding in errors to the login page.